 After the meeting, I was trying to figure out a way to go on a third date without having to talk about multi-level marketing ever again.
 She made it easy and texted me to hear my thoughts on the meeting.
 I told her it was exactly what I expected: a bunch of tips for people with no clue about financial management and a pitch on how “to succeed by helping others succeed.”

 That was almost two years ago.
 We haven’t spoken since.
-She like my business sense and thought I’d be an asset to her network, but she was not a fan of mine.
+She liked my business sense and thought I’d be an asset to her network.

 There’s nothing wrong with people who get involved in multi-level marketing.
 In fact, I love the entrepreneurial spirit of these people, that they’re not looking to follow the status quo, and they don’t want a normal job like everyone else.